Whiteknight07/opencode-ask-user/README.md

 A custom tool for [opencode](https://github.com/sst/opencode) that allows the LLM agent to pause and ask you for free-form text input during execution.

+## Why Use This?

+�� **Get more done in a single request!**

+Instead of the agent guessing what you want and making mistakes, it can ask for clarification mid-task.
+This means:

+- **No more back-and-forth** - Clarify once, get it right the first time
+- **Fewer LLM requests** - One comprehensive task instead of multiple correction cycles
+- **Better results** - Agent gets exactly the context it needs before proceeding

+Example: Instead of "refactor this code" → agent guesses wrong → you correct → agent tries again...

+Now it's: "refactor this code" → agent asks "class-based or functional?" → you answer → done correctly first time! ✅

 ## Features

 - 📝 **Free-form text input** - Not just approve/deny, actual text responses